MuhammadJamalEdeen/memory-game/README.md

  ## Issues

- when you open any two cards, wait until they get compared because if you tried to quickly open a third or more cards while they get compared a strange behaviour could occur...
+ when you open any two cards, wait until they get compared because if you tried to quickly open a third or more cards while they are getting compared a strange behaviour could occur.

-## Contributing

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).